Keksuccino/FancyMenu/README.md

 ### Apply changes without restarting the game

 The third button added to the top of every menu, is the "Reload" button.<br>
-By pressing this button, you can apply changes made to customization files directly to the game without restarting it, so you are being able to test changes without worrying about loosing time if its not as good looking as you thought.
+By pressing this button, you can apply changes made to customization files directly to the game without restarting it, so you are being able to test changes without worrying about loosing time if it's not as good looking as you thought.

 ### Hiding the tools